dart-lang/site-www/src/faq.md

 Yes!
 You can build an Android app that also works on iOS from a single codebase using [Flutter].

+### Q. What are some real-world production deployments of Dart?

+Google AdWords, AdSense, and AdMob all use Dart.
+In fact, more than 75% of Google's revenue flows through these apps.
+See [Who Uses Dart] for a more complete list.

 [dartisnotjava]: http://programming.oreilly.com/2013/05/dart-is-not-the-language-you-think-it-is.html
 [pnacl]: https://developer.chrome.com/native-client/overview